sanajaveria97/Bash-Shell-using-NodeJS/README.md

 - **Ctrl + C - Sends a SIGINT to terminate the process.**

 ### 2) app.js ###
-This is a demo file which can be executed within the shell.
+This is a demo file which can be executed within the shell and prints "Hello World" to the console.

 ## Test Cases ##